rtcharity/resources.eahub.org/content/tips/community-health.md

 * Encompass on <a target="_blank" href="https://encompassmovement.org/movement-cant-effective-without-inclusive/">Why Our Movement Can’t Be Effective Without Being Inclusive</a>.
 This article is focused on the animal advocacy movement, but many of the conclusions also apply to the EA movement.
 * Forum posts from community members:

-    * Sanjay on <a target="_blank" href="https://forum.effectivealtruism.org/posts/owyjuqxjyt8vdKEYe/ea-and-tackling-racism">EA and Tackling Racism</a>

     * Kelsey Piper on <a target="_blank" href="https://forum.effectivealtruism.org/posts/KPGFhgwR2HnA2nmcL/pitfalls-in-diversity-outreach">Pitfalls in Diversity Outreach</a>

     * Kelly Witwicki on <a target="_blank" href="https://forum.effectivealtruism.org/posts/gWj6ikhTZp372uobf/research-on-effective-strategies-for-equity-and-inclusion-in">Research on Effective Strategies for Equity and Inclusion in Movement-Building</a>